If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 9. Mamie Taylor

-Named for a famous opera singer from the late-1800s/early-1900s, the Mamie Taylor blends scotch whiskey, lime juice, and ginger ale for a sweet, citrusy, and slightly spiced drink.
+Named for a famous opera singer from the late-1800s, the Mamie Taylor is a mix of scotch, lime juice, & ginger ale for a sweet, citrusy, & slightly spiced drink.

 If you’re a fan of the Moscow mule, you’ll love this drink as well.